Benchmarking, profiling, and performance gotchas

 • Julia's "performance gotchas", by which we mean performance problems specific for Julia (typical caused by the lack of understanding of Julia or by a errors in conversion from script to functions)

-Though recall the most important rule of thumb: Never optimize code from the very beginning.
-A much more productive workflow is
+But Never optimize code from the very beginning !!!
+A productive workflow is

 1. write the code that is idiomatic and easy to understand